timdorr/tesla-api/README.md

-Referrals are back!
-Need a Tesla to test with?
-[Get one with 1,000 miles of free supercharging](http://ts.la/timothy8449)

 Do you work at Tesla?
 Get in contact!
 I'd love to help with making this API official.

 # Tesla JSON API